sacktock/Compiler-Designs-Coursework/README.md

 # parser.py
-- This python script is written with python version 3.6.3.
+- This python script is written with python version 3.6.3 on windows.
 - This python script requires the modules, sys, re, datetime, igraph, plotly, and math.
 - To install igraph and plotly use the following commands:
 **pip install python-igraph**,